anbox-cloud/discourse-docs/index.md

 * Enablement work of Vulkan support for NVIDIA GPUs
 * Dynamic screen resolution support
-* Start and sto for containers in AMS
+* Start and stop for containers in AMS
 * Various dashboard improvements

 For detailed information, see the [Release notes](https://discourse.ubuntu.com/t/release-notes/17842).